eric1foard/quick-budget/README.md

 - Starting App
 -- Consolidate "npm start" and "nodemon index/server"
 - README
--- Improve it for others!
+-- Improve it for others to read!
+- To Turn into Components
+-- Login/Registration fields
+-- Login/Registration buttons
 - About Me
 -- Add one, why not.